Gas Leaf Blower Ban in US States and Cities

 • Pleasanton: Enforced a citywide gas-powered leaf blower ban effective June 1, 2024.

-• Palos Verdes Estates: Enforced restrictions on the use of gas-powered leaf blowers, with specific regulations on operation times and locations to minimize noise pollution.
+• Palos Verdes Estates: Enforced restrictions on using gas-powered leaf blowers, with specific operation times and location regulations to minimize noise pollution.

 • Redondo Beach: Gas-powered leaf blowers prohibited